7 Actions to Convert Random Social Selling Activities to Digital Selling

 Some call it buyer persona, others call it buyer mapping.
 Regardless of how you label it, it’s really about sellers understanding who they are selling to.
-By clearly defining your target buyers, it becomes easier for sellers to find, engage and connect with them on social.
+By clearly defining your buyer persona, it becomes easier for sellers to find, engage and connect with them on social.
 Then, reps can focus on sending the right messages and providing the right pieces of content based on the needs of each persona.

 2. Discover What Prospects Care About